Learning from Your Mistakes and Planning for Next Year

 It’s that time of year for homeschoolers—spring break is over, the end of the school year is in sight, and we’re so, so ready for summer vacation!
 It’s also a wise time to sit back and evaluate what went right and wrong this school year and figure out how to adjust for next year.

-For our family, this has been perhaps the hardest homeschool year ever, and only partly because of moving to a new state in the middle of a pandemic.
-With so much chaos this summer, we joined a hybrid program used by some of our friends here.
-Because of covid protocols that essentially separate activities for my four big kids onto four separate days, it’s meant that we don’t ever just have a full day at home for our all-together activities, and the big kids have so much more busy work with their google classroom virtual classes than I even knew was possible.
+For our family, 2020-21 was perhaps the hardest homeschool year ever, and only partly because of moving to a new state in the middle of a pandemic.
+In an attempt to jump-start community and simplify my life, we joined a hybrid program used by some of our friends in Iowa.
+But because of covid protocols that essentially separated activities for my four big kids onto four separate days, it meant that we didn’t ever just have a full day at home for our all-together activities, and the big kids had so much more busy work with their google classroom virtual classes than I even knew was possible.

 Second, hold on to your ideals loosely.
-Last spring, when things were shut down and we weren’t leaving the house, we did a ton of art, music appreciation, and family read alouds.
+In spring of 2020, when things were shut down and we weren’t leaving the house, we did a ton of art, music appreciation, and family read alouds.
 We finished our math and spelling and grammar books for the first year, ever!
-This year, with everyone going different ways on different days, we’ve barely opened our sketchbooks, read alouds have slowed to what Dad reads after dinner, and my big kids who are awash in busywork haven’t been able to participate in our family poetry memorization.
-Science happens in occasional clumps, we haven’t gone on a field trip in a year, and I just did three weeks worth of catch-up history last Friday.
-I could feel like a total failure for not providing my kids with all the rich learning opportunities I wish for them, but I can also acknowledge that this is an unusual year.
+The next year, with everyone going different ways on different days, we barely opened our sketchbooks, read alouds slowed to what Dad read after dinner, and my big kids who were awash in busywork weren’t able to participate in our family poetry memorization.
+Science happened in occasional clumps, we didn’t take a field trip in a year, and I occasionally did three weeks worth of catch-up history in one fell swoop.
+I could feel like a total failure for not providing my kids with all the rich learning opportunities I wish for them, but I can also acknowledge that it was an unusual year.

 Third, recognize what you have managed to do well.
-We’re really just focusing in on math and language at this point of the year, and those subjects are showing progress, even if I'm not doing everything we did in the fall.
-Math in general has looked different for me this year, as I’ve slowed down to work all the way through each lesson with each kid on a markerboard (rather than teaching the lesson and the sending them off to do their practice problems on their own and eventually get around to grading them even later).
+We’re often just focusing in on math and language by the end of school, and those subjects have shown progress each year, even if I'm not doing everything we did in the fall.
+Math in general has looked different for me since the older four hit harder math, as I’ve slowed down to work all the way through each lesson with each kid on a markerboard (rather than teaching the lesson and the sending them off to do their practice problems on their own and eventually get around to grading them even later).
 In doing this, I realized that one of my kids had some math facts that just weren’t as solid as they needed to be, so we stepped back and drilled them ten different ways for a couple weeks.
 They are now rock solid, and she’s moving ahead again with confidence.
 If you’ve managed to get a child reading fluently, are getting math done solidly (even if it feels that’s all you’ve done), or have finally gotten a child interested in practicing an instrument, celebrate that as a worthy achievement!

 Previous